 1. It is (a) a domestic corporation, or (b) a domestic entity eligible to elect to be treated as a corporation, that timely files Form 2553 and meets all the other tests listed below.
-If Form 2553 is not timely filed, see Relief for Late Elections on page 2.
+If Form 2553 isn't timely filed, see Relief for Late Elections, later.

 2. It has no more than 100 shareholders.
-You can treat a husband and wife (and their estates) as one shareholder for this test.
+You can treat an individual and his or her spouse (and their estates) as one shareholder for this test.
 You can also treat all members of a family (as defined in section 1361(c)(1)(B)) and their estates as one shareholder for this test.
-For additional situations in which certain entities will be treated as members of a family, see Notice 2005-91, 2005-51 I.R.B.
-1164.
+For additional situations in which certain entities will be treated as members of a family, see Regulations section 1.1361-1(e)(3)(ii).
 All others are treated as separate shareholders.
 For details, see section 1361(c)(1).